 It’s important to understand that some profits aren’t always gained through the use of forest farms.
 One of the best late-game earners is crops, which are always limited by a forest farm.
 You might as well switch to standard farms instead.

-But if you’re looking for a challenge, forest farms is where it’s at.
+But if you’re looking for a challenge, forest farms are where it’s at.
 Always remember that if you’re trying to create the community center faster, then it’s better to change your farm type into a forest farm.

-But if you ever feel like it’s time to switch for a better alternative, try checking this guide for the way to switch from a forest farm into a farm type that you like.
+But if you ever feel like it’s time to switch for a better alternative, try checking this guide for the way to switch from a forest farm to a farm type that you like.